BRICK WALLS

 (Courtesy of Sheryl Kelso)

-BRIDGES, Leo Sylvester
+BRIDGES, (infant) Leo Sylvester, Jr

 Leo Sylvester Bridges, Jr., two-month-old son of Leo Sylvester and Olive (Gordon) Bridges, of Mt.
 Savage, died yesterday at Sacred Heart Hospital.
 The infant is survived by his parents and five sisters, Marian Darlene, Olive Alice, Virginia Lee, Patricia Ann and Joyce Kay Bridges, and his paternal grandfather, Jacob Bridges.
 Services will be conducted tomorrow at 9 a. m. at the residence of an uncle, Charles Gordon, in Mt.
 Savage, with Rev. Michael Smyth, pastor of St. Patrick's Catholic Church, officiating.
 Interment will be in Mt.
 Savage cemetery.